hope1985/YUVQATool/README.md

 ```

 ### Window
-The project is orginally wrritten in Visual Stuio 2022.
+The project is originally written in Visual Studio 2022.
 The solution file of the project exists in the git.
 ### Linux
-The code can be also wriiten in Linux using GCC complier.
+The code can also be written in Linux using the GCC compiler.
 The build command will be added soon...

 ### Command-line Options